 On the other hand, the Rogue is more alive-feeling than functional but personality-free crossovers like the CR-V a RAV4.

-And there’s a final practical plus: The Rogue’s got more ground clearance than the CR-V and RAV4.
-It sits 8.3 inches off the ground vs. 6.7 for the CR-V and 7.5 for the RAV4.
+And there’s a final practical plus: The Rogue’s got more ground clearance than its competition – including the Sportage.
+Not just a little more, either.
+It sits 8.3 inches off the ground vs. 6.8 inches for the Sportage, 6.7 for the CR-V and 7.5 for the RAV4.

-That should help in the snow, especially if the snow’s not been plowed yet.
+That ought to help in the snow, especially if the snow’s not been plowed yet.

 All-wheel-drive (and four-wheel-drive) are great but if the car rides up on packed snow, it’s going to get stuck, regardless.